Frequently Asked QuestionsFiling U.S. expat tax return - Filing US Taxes From Abroad

 An automatic two-month extension is available by default to U.S. citizens or resident aliens who live outside of the United States (including situations when you are in military or naval service overseas).
 They have two more months to file the tax return, but the federal income tax must be paid on the regular due date of your return.
 Otherwise, the interest charge is assessed.

-The regular due date of your return for the tax year 2018 is April 17th, 2019 and a two-month extension will allow you to extend the due date to file your return to June 17th, 2019.
+The regular due date of your return for the tax year 2020 is May 17th, 2021, and an extension will allow you to extend the due date to file your return to June 15th, 2021.
 All you need to do is attach a statement to your tax return explaining that you qualify for this extension as a U.S. person abroad.
 If you are a married couple filing a joint return, then either you or your spouse can qualify for an automatic extension.
 However, if you file separately, this extension applies only to the one who qualifies for it.

-Another automatic six-month extension allows you to have more time to file your return if you can’t complete it by the regular due date.
+Another automatic six-month extension allows you to have more time to file your U. S. taxes from abroad if you can’t complete it by the regular due date.
 Again, it doesn’t apply to the time to pay your taxes.
 To get this extension, you need to file a Form 4868 and show your properly estimated tax liability based on information available to you.